code-and-circuit/spot-web-server/README.md

 - Retry connection attempts if first attempt to robot failed
 - Add an "alert", or something that briefly displays new console outputs in case client is not looking at the console
 - Add ability to change the port
+- Add rate limiting for certain keyboard controls from client (stand/sit commands should only be sent once/second, etc.)